 The growth factors and limiters of business model innovation

-When creating a business model, one must consider the growth factors and growth limiters.
-Below the growth factors and limiters will be explained in detail.
+A best practice in startup or small business management, particularly when developing a business model, is to consider the growth factors and growth limiters.
+Below, the growth factors and limiters will be explained in detail.

 Factor #1: Market size

 By limiting a young company to a niche market with a relatively "small" customer base, the startup will have less growth potential.
 The smaller the niche, the fewer customers you'll have.
 In a large market, there should be a broad variety of customers as well as efficient channels to reach them.

 In the long-run, your main business market is likely to change.
 Apple originally sold personal computers.
 Today this only accounts for 10 percent of their total revenue!
 Today, the majority of their revenue comes from iPhone sales.